Retrospring/retrospring/README.md

     $ bundle exec rake 'justask:deadmin[get_rekt]' RAILS_ENV=production

-Add/remove moderators (this can be done via the web interface by visiting an user as an admin):
+Add/remove moderators (this can also be done via the web interface by visiting an user as an admin):

     $ bundle exec rake 'justask:mod[someone_else]' RAILS_ENV=production
     $ bundle exec rake 'justask:demod[someone_else]' RAILS_ENV=production

-Add/remove supporters (this can be done via the web interface by visiting an user as an admin/mod):
+Add/remove supporters (this can also be done via the web interface by visiting an user as an admin/mod):

     $ bundle exec rake 'justask:sup[someone_else]' RAILS_ENV=production
     $ bundle exec rake 'justask:desup[someone_else]' RAILS_ENV=production